laravel/docs/artisan.md

 <a name="generating-commands"></a>
 ### Generating Commands

 To create a new command, use the `make:command` Artisan command.
 This command will create a new command class in the `app/Console/Commands` directory.
+Don't worry if you this directory does not exist in your application, since it will be created the first time you run the `make:command` Artisan command.
 The generated command will include the default set of properties and methods that are present on all commands:

     php artisan make:command SendEmails